Your Child's Checkup: 6 Months

 Feeding.
 If you haven't already, it's time to introduce solids, starting with iron-fortified single-grain cereal or puréed meat.
 Let your doctor know if your baby has had any reactions (such as throwing up, diarrhea, or a rash) to a new food.
 Breast milk and formula still provide most of your baby's nutrition.

 Peeing and pooping.
-You may notice a change in your baby's poopy diapers after you introduce solids.
+You may notice a change in your baby's poop after you introduce solids.
 The color and consistency may vary depending on what your baby eats.
-Let your doctor know if stools become hard, dry, or difficult to pass or if your baby has diarrhea.
+Let your doctor know if the poop gets hard, dry, or difficult to pass, or if your baby has diarrhea.

 Sleeping.
-At 6 months, infants sleep about 12 to 16 hours per day, including two or three daytime naps.
+At 6 months, infants sleep about 12–16 hours per day, including naps.
 Most babies sleep for a stretch of at least 6 hours at night.

 Developing.
 By 6 months, most babies: